jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 # Grading Rubric

-#### Team Selection: 2%
+#### Team Selection: 5%

--  2%: Team selection performed on time by submitting team information to the project spreadsheet.
+-  5%: Team selection performed on time by submitting team information to the project spreadsheet including your teatm's public GitHub URL.

-#### Project Checkpoints: 3%

--  1.5%: Was checkpoint 1 submitted on time to the D2L dropbox?
--  1.5%: Was checkpoint 2 submitted on time to the D2L dropbox?

 #### Source Control: 5%